 In addition, the other Web Vitals may be more specific to a particular situation or web elements.
 They are more exploratory than the Core Web Vitals.

 Is it necessary to implement Core Web Vitals?
-I am sure you now understand WordPress Core Web Vitals are essential for providing a great user experience.
+I am sure you now understand Core Web Vitals are essential for providing a great user experience.
 They are considered critical across Google’s tools.

-They should regularly run WordPress Speed tests to ensure optimum load times.
+They should regularly run Speed tests to ensure optimum load times.
 Web admins should also consider Other Web Vitals to gain further insights into UX.

 The Core Web Vitals apply to all websites and can be seen across various Google tools.
 Modifications to these metrics will have extensive implications.
 So, developers can consider the outlines and thresholds of the Core Web Vitals to be firm.
 Any updates from Google will have a prior warning.